mmitch/omxplayer-frontend/README.md

 This project is on hiatus, but feel free to use it or improve it.

-I might pull in a merge requests, but don't expect me to be fast about it or to take everything.
+I might pull in a merge request, but don't expect me to be fast about it or to take everything.

 I don't use omxplayer-frontend any more, so don't expect any updates